phoenix-dataplane/phoenix/mdbook/src/tutorials/policy-management.md

 # Semantics

-The engines can form a graph, and is connected via tx/rx channels, which are bidirectional.
+The engines can form a graph, and are connected via unidirectional tx/rx channels.

 TX/RX represents the direction of message.
 For example, if a client sends an RPC to a server, the client's tx channel is connected to the server's rx channel.
 Server's tx channel is connected to the client's rx channel, sending the response of that RPC.